borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 6. **Unfollow a Member**:

    - **DELETE** `/api/member/unfollow/:memberId`
-   - **How to Run**: Authenticated members can unfollow a member by sending a DELETE request to this endpoint with the member's unique identifier (`memberId`).
-This removes the member ID from the followers array of the member being unfollowed.
+   - **How to Run**: Members can remove their like from a specific comment by sending a DELETE request to this endpoint with the comment's ID.
+Only the author of the comment or an admin can delete it if it doesn't adhere to rules.

 7. **Get Followers List**: